Decisions

 There just seems to be something so lonely about the experience of social media, staring down at a tiny screen, plugging into a matrix that mines your use of it for data that is then sold to companies that try to sell you.
 Social media is not all bad.
 There are wonderful moments captured on there that indeed are beautiful, raw, poignant.

 Rather, we are referring to the rank and file, the ones who watch others on social media in abject silence.
 These are the forgettable people who are not worthy of being watched themselves.
 They are lonely, maybe even petty, possibly not.
 They are right, however, about one thing.
-They are forgettable–and most people are, which is a shame.
+They are forgettable–as are most people, which is a shame.

 The Money